 The Lee Honors College co-sponsors the Medallion Scholarship Competition, Western Michigan University’s most prestigious merit-based scholarship for undergraduates, with the Office of Admissions.
 An average of 20 scholarships currently valued at $60,000 ($15,000 per year) are given each spring.
-Awarded to incoming high school graduates through a competitive process that occurs in January and February, students who have completed an admissions application by Dec.
-4, 2015 and meet the competition criteria are automatically invited to participate.
+Awarded to incoming high school graduates through a competitive process that occurs in December and January, students who have completed an admissions application by November 1, 2016 and meet the competition criteria are automatically invited to participate.
 To get a sense of what is expected of Medallion Scholars, please read The Medallion Ethic.
 The current $60,000 value applies to the 2016 Medallion class and those classes to follow, and reflects Western's commitment to periodic increases to the scholarship to keep pace with tuition increases.
+Additionally, for all first year students competing in December 2016 and beyond - additional awards have been announced for semi-finalists who are not selected to receive a Medallion scholarship.

 "Honors First" Priority Registration